Redot-Engine/redot-docs/tutorials/export/exporting_for_android.rst

 .. seealso::

-    This page describes how to export a Godot project to Android.
+    This page describes how to export a redot project to Android.
     If you're looking to compile export template binaries from source instead, read :ref:`doc_compiling_for_android`.

-Exporting for Android has fewer requirements than compiling Godot for Android.
+Exporting for Android has fewer requirements than compiling redot for Android.
 The following steps detail what is needed to set up the Android SDK and the engine.

 .. attention::

-    Projects written in C# can be exported to Android as of Godot 4.2, but support is experimental and :ref:`some limitations apply <doc_c_sharp_platforms>`.
+    Projects written in C# can be exported to Android as of redot 4.2, but support is experimental and :ref:`some limitations apply <doc_c_sharp_platforms>`.

 Install OpenJDK 17